rhocela/wisdom-walk/docs/part-12/day-94.md

 ## Chronological Setting
 We remain in the early Judges period (c.
 1200-1150 BC), approximately 20-30 years after Joshua's death.
 The second cycle of apostasy has led to Canaanite oppression under Jabin and his military commander Sisera.
 God raises up Deborah, both a prophetess and judge, to lead Israel to victory.
 This account represents both the highest point of female leadership in the Old Testament and one of the most complete deliverance stories in Judges, including both narrative and poetry celebrating God's intervention.

-## Historical Context
-The Canaanites had regrouped after Joshua's initial conquests, with King Jabin of Hazor rebuilding his power base.
-His general Sisera commanded 900 iron chariots—representing cutting-edge military technology that gave the Canaanites overwhelming battlefield superiority.
-The Israelites had been oppressed for twenty years, unable to match this technological advantage.
-Deborah's unique position as both prophetess (receiving direct revelation from God) and judge (exercising judicial and military authority) was unprecedented in Israel's history, demonstrating God's willingness to work through anyone who would faithfully serve Him.

 ## Today's Readings
 <PersistentCheckbox id="day94-judges4"> **[Judges 4:1-24](https://www.bible.com/bible/59/JDG.4.1-24.ESV)** (Narrative) - The account of Deborah, Barak, and Jael's victory over Sisera</PersistentCheckbox>